 Resolution and Information Limit are closely related.
 If you change one value, the other value will be changed.
-When the image is calibrated, you will see a physical unit for Resolution.
+When the image is calibrated, you will see a Resolution in a physical unit, say nm.
 If not, the unit of Resolution is pix (pixels).
 When you know the resolution of the micrograph in a physical unit or in pixels, you can directly input the value for Resolution.
-Alternatively, you can input the value for Information Limit in terms of the Maximum Frequency of the Fourier transform.
+Alternatively, you can input the value for Information Limit in terms of the Maximum Frequency (Nyquist Limit) of the Fourier transform.